 By adopting AI responsibly with proper oversight, strong data security, and a focus on client trust, you can unlock efficiencies, reduce errors, and deliver better outcomes.
 The right AI software doesn’t just make your firm work faster; it helps you work smarter, stay competitive, and build lasting client satisfaction.

 Yes.
-Tools like AI Legal Assist and Archie AI can draft, review, and refine legal documents such as contracts, pleadings, and client correspondence.
-They help lawyers reduce drafting time and improve accuracy, though human oversight remains essential to ensure compliance and quality.
+Tools like Archie AI and AI Legal Assist can draft, review, and refine contracts, pleadings, client correspondence, and precedents.
+They reduce drafting time and improve accuracy, though human oversight remains essential to ensure compliance, quality, and professional responsibility obligations are met.

 © 2025 Smokeball Australia Pty Ltd (ABN 46 664 254 200).
 All Rights Reserved.